xeoncross/mid/README.md

 goos: darwin
 goarch: amd64
 pkg: github.com/Xeoncross/mid/benchmarks
-BenchmarkEcho-8       	  200000	      7901 ns/op	    3715 B/op	      39 allocs/op
+BenchmarkEcho-8       	  200000	      8727 ns/op	    3731 B/op	      39 allocs/op
-BenchmarkGongular-8   	  100000	     19869 ns/op	    6565 B/op	      76 allocs/op
+BenchmarkGongular-8   	  100000	     18266 ns/op	    6511 B/op	      76 allocs/op
-BenchmarkMid-8        	  100000	     19448 ns/op	    5620 B/op	      68 allocs/op
+BenchmarkMid-8        	  100000	     12607 ns/op	    7174 B/op	     120 allocs/op
-BenchmarkVanilla-8    	 2000000	       985 ns/op	     288 B/op	      17 allocs/op
+BenchmarkVanilla-8    	 2000000	       849 ns/op	     288 B/op	      17 allocs/op
 ```

 Notes:

-Gongular is slower in these benchmarks because 1) it's a full framework with extra request wrapping code and 2) calculations and allocs that go into handling dependency injection in a way mid is able to avoid completely by keeping the handler separate from the binding object.
+Gongular is slower in these benchmarks because 1) it's a full framework with extra mux wrapping code and 2) calculations and allocs that go into handling dependency injection in a way mid is able to avoid completely by keeping the handler separate from the binding object.

-Echo is clearly the fastest, and also requires writing the most code.
-Unlike the other two, the echo benchmark does not include URL parameter binding giving it a slight boost.
-I'm worried I also missed something else giving it such a clear advantage.
+Echo is the fastest, but also requires writing the most code.
+Unlike the other two, the echo benchmark does not include URL parameter binding or standard response handling.

 ## HTML Templates